4awpawz/buster/README.md

 ## Filing Bugs And Feature Requests
 * https://github.com/4awpawz/buster/issues

+## Changelog

+### v0.1.6

+* Addresses a bug in command-line processing which would cause Buster to crash when the user enters only *"bust"* or *"restore"* from the command-line.

+* Addresses a bug in od processing which would cause Buster to crash when attempting to create folders that already  exist.

+* Addresses a bug in od processing which would cause Buster to crash when attempting to delete files that no longer exist.

+### v0.2.0

+* Introduces the feature [safe-mode](#safe-mode), which instructs buster to __process all its input files in their current folders__ without moving, copying or renaimg them.

 ## License
 Copyright &copy; 2018, `Jeffrey Schwartz`.
 Released under the `MIT license`.